polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 The migration happens over XCM.
 There will be events emitted for the balance being removed from the Relay Chain and events emitted for the balance being deposited into Asset Hub.

+Regular XCM teleport operation, when the Relay Chain acts as the mint authority, follows this
+sequence:

+(1) Relay Chain: burn_from(source, amount) // emits Balances::Burned event
+(2) Relay Chain: mint_into(checking_account, amount) // emits Balances::Minted event
+(3) Relay Chain: total issuance remains unchanged
+(4) Relay Chain: sends XCM teleport message
+(5) Asset Hub: mint_into(dest, amount) // emits Balances::Minted event
+(6) Asset Hub: total issuance increases by `amount`

+During account migration, the process will emit `Balances::Burned` events on the Relay Chain and `Balances::Minted` events on the Asset Hub.
+However, unlike regular teleports, it will not mint into the `checking_account`, which means the total issuance on the Relay Chain will be updated be the migrating amount.
+For more details about the checking account migration and mint authority changes, please refer to the sections below.

+TODO: Consider a dedicated migration stage for updating the teleport/reserve location, adjusting total issuance and checking account balances.
+This approach prevents XCM teleport locking during the entire migration and requires only a two-block lock for the switch.

 ### Provider and Consumer References

 After inspecting the state, it’s clear that fully correcting all reference counts is nearly